cmt-dtu-energy/packsim/README.md

 ### Pre-requisites

 Please notice that, although projects listed below are open-sourced, **the STLExtractor dependency requires a MATLAB license**.

 - [`packgen`][packgen], responsible for simulating the packing and exporting an intermediate STL file
-- [`STLExtractor`][stlextractor], responsible for extracting geometric information from the STL file
+- [`STLExtractor`][stlextractor], responsible for extracting geometric information from the STL file - **version 0.7.0 or later is required**.

 [packgen]: https://github.com/cmt-dtu-energy/packgen
 [stlextractor]: https://github.com/cmt-dtu-energy/stlextractor